 HALT was established in response to the many growth issues facing our rural town and surrounding areas.
 We seek to give landowners a conservation option when they are making decisions about the use of their land.
 Our growing community is facing the many pressures associated with expansion and growth and to keep the balance we see the need to preserve open land and natural resources.
 As a charitable organization, HALT can assume leadership in wise land management and flexibility in dealing with the specific desires of land donors, giving us an opportunity to keep the rural character that makes Hopkinton so attractive.

 Since its inception HALT has grown in the following ways:

 - Responsible for about 900 acres either owned (in fee) or under Conservation Restriction protection

 - Created and managed over 25 miles of public trails

 - Created the Geocache-on-trails program with 14 geocaches

-- Began a land stewardship program with 20 current stewards
+- Began a land stewardship program with over 20 stewards

 - Awarded yearly scholarships to Hopkinton High School seniors who are interested in conservation

 - Helped nearly two dozen Boy Scouts and Girl Scouts attain their Eagle Badge and Gold Awards by providing meaningful community service projects